dladd/pyFormex/sphinx/install.rst

 or from our `local FTP server`_.
 The latter may be slower, but you may find there some old releases or release candidates that are not available on the official server.
 They install just like the :ref:`sec:official-release`.

+Again, as a Debian user, you may be extra lucky: we usually create Debian :ref:`sec:debian-packages` from these alpha releases and make them available on our `local package repository`_.

 .. _sec:development-version: